1977 Egyptian bread riots

-The Egyptian "bread riots" of 1977 (إنتِفاضة الخُبز) were a spontaneous uprising against the increase in commodities' prices on the 18th and 19th of January after the Egyptian government cut subsidies for basic foodstuff.
+The Egyptian "bread riots" of 1977 (انتِفاضة الخُبز) were a spontaneous uprising against the increase in commodities' prices on the 18th and 19 January after the Egyptian government cut subsidies for basic foodstuff.

 The riots were carried out in the Egyptian bigger cities.
-When the army was deployed on the twentieth of January, order was reestablished.
+When the army was deployed on the twentieth of January, order was forcibly reestablished.
 Around 80 people were killed, over 550 injured and approximately 1200 were arrested during the protests.

 Origins of the food subsidy system

 Demonstrations and riots in Cairo in 1977.

 The roots of Egyptian subsidy system are to be found during World War II (in 1941), when the government wanted to assure everyone access to basic food, in rationed quantity and at low prices.
 The initial purpose was therefore not to provide the poor with food they could afford.

 In the 1950-1960s the program was still affordable for the government but when in the 1970s new food items were added, the country's debt increased considerably.
 In 1975, food subsidies made up for 16,9% of the total government expenditures.

 In the 1980s the program consisted of subsidies on almost twenty foodstuffs (among which: bread, flour, sugar, rice, tea, edible oil, beans, lentils, macaroni, coffee, sesame, shortening, imported cheese, frozen meat, fish, eggs and chicken), which the people could access through ration cards that granted them specific prices.
 These were given to 90% of Egyptians.
 In the years that followed, the government gradually decreased the number and quality of subsidies: today subsidies only apply to four basic food items (coarse baladi bread, wheat flour, edible oil and sugar).